cityofaustin/us-forms-system/docs/building-a-form/about-the-schema-and-uischema-objects.md

     // review page.
 To keep the information in a single section on a review page, set
     // this property to `true`.
     keepInPageOnReview: true

+    // Indicates alignment of the reviewWidget.
+    // Defaults to "row"
+    reviewDirection: "column"
   }
 }
 ```